adonix-dev/DuckCoinCoin/README.md

 # DuckCoinCoin

-Project of C &amp; Java of Second year of University
+Project of C and Java of Second year of University

+Creating a blockchain.